Vihaan-Aswal/Roommate-Matcher/README.md

 Traditional hostel allocation is purely logistical — it fills beds, not compatibility gaps.
 The result is avoidable roommate conflicts that escalate into welfare issues for administrators to manage.

-Roommate Matcher keeps all physical and policy constraints intact (gender, year group, AC type, room size) but adds a compatibility layer on top: multi-factor lifestyle scoring, graph-theoretic assignment, and explainability output that tells admins _why_ each pairing was made.
+Roommate Matcher keeps all physical and policy constraints intact (gender, year group, AC type, room size) but adds a compatibility layer on top: multi-factor lifestyle scoring, graph-theoretic assignment, and explainability output that tells admins *why* each pairing was made.

 ---

 ## What makes this interesting

 - **Graph matching at the core.** 2-bed segments use maximum-weight bipartite matching.
-3-bed segments use blossom-seeded pair growth.
-4-bed segments merge high-quality pairs by maximising internal mean score.
-A bounded post-pass swap phase then improves minimum satisfaction without introducing new poor cases.
+3-bed segments use blossom-seeded pair growth with a "fewest good options first" scheduling heuristic — seed units with fewer compatible candidates are processed first so the hardest placements are resolved before the pool shrinks.
+4-bed segments build high-quality pairs via max-weight matching, then merge pair+pair by maximising internal mean score across all six pairwise edges in the room.

+- **Multi-criteria swap optimization.** After initial assignment, a bounded post-pass swap phase evaluates every cross-room student swap using a strict priority order: minimum satisfaction first, then poor-student count, then total satisfaction, then a deterministic tie-break by room and student ID.
+A swap is only accepted if it strictly improves minimum satisfaction without introducing any new Poor-label students.
+Up to three passes run; the phase short-circuits early if a pass produces no accepted swap or revisits a previously seen room state.

-- **Weighted multi-factor scoring.** Ten lifestyle factors (sleep schedule, cleanliness, smoking, diet, etc.) with individually tuned weights.
-Distance, directional mismatch, and compatibility-matrix patterns are handled differently per factor type.
-Missing values are excluded and weights renormalized — not filled or zeroed.
+- **Weighted multi-factor scoring.** Ten lifestyle factors with individually tuned weights, scored by three different pattern types — distance lookup, directional habit/comfort mismatch (with separate habit and comfort axes per factor), and matrix compatibility.
+Missing values are excluded and remaining weights are renormalized against the surviving base-weight sum, not zeroed or filled.

-- **Deterministic and versioned.** Identical inputs always produce identical outputs.
+- **Deterministic and versioned.** Identical inputs always produce identical outputs, including tie-break behavior.
 Every run appends a new `run_id`; no historical run is overwritten.
 Results are fully auditable and reproducible.

-- **Privacy-safe explainability.** Sensitive factor values are used for scoring but rendered in neutral language in explanation output — admins see _why_ a pairing was made without seeing raw lifestyle disclosures.
+- **Structured explainability with room-level consistency.** The explanation engine generates both room-shared claims (aggregated across all pairwise edges in a room) and student-specific claims.
+A consistency enforcement pass syncs reason selection across students in the same room so no conflicting explanations are surfaced for the same pairing.
+Sensitive factor values are used for scoring but rendered through a privacy-safe template catalog — admins see *why* without seeing raw lifestyle disclosures.

 - **Fairness reporting built in.** Every run persists at-risk flags, label distribution, and segment-level satisfaction snapshots.
-Admins can act on this before the semester starts.
+Admins can act on at-risk students before the semester starts.

 ---